| Posted: June 15th, 2011

 What will happen to nonprofits like these that serve the unemployed, homeless, poor, and hungry and run on very tight margins themselves?
 Payments in exchange for their tax-exempt status will likely put some over the edge.
 In 2009, half of human service nonprofits froze or cut employee salaries while four out of five drew on scant reserves.
 Another 21 percent opted to reduce programs and services.
 So where’s the slack to tax?

 The head of an association of community-based health and human services pretty much said it all at recent discussion on PILOTs.
 “Which of our clients should we stop serving?
-Which of your taxpayers do you want us to fire?”Assets and debts, Government
+Which of your taxpayers do you want us to fire?”Center on Nonprofits and Philanthropy, Metro, State and local finance, State programs, budgets, Tax policy and charities, Tax proposals

 2 Comments »